 The peppers are sourced locally when possible.
 Reaper Madness tops the Scoville scale … that’s hot!
-Others are available with varying intensity, like this sweet crabapple with Thai flavors.
+Others are available with varying intensity, like the sweet crabapple with Thai flavors.
 Their Awesome Sauce certainly gets a vote for best name.

 Give the gift of a ready-to-prepare food kit delivered weekly.
 A variety of plans are available.
 Gift certificates sold online.
 Facebook

 Local Source Shopping